 We love our volunteers, which is why we want to highlight them in our new Volunteer Spotlight section.
 Check back regularly to get to know more of our wonderful volunteers.
-This month, we would like to introduce you to Daniel Rossi!
-We asked Daniel some questions about himself and what it is like to volunteer at SBC.
-Check out his answers here:
+This month, we would like to introduce you to Heather McKelvy!
+We asked Heather some questions about herself and what it is like to volunteer at SBC.
+Check out her answers here:

 Why do you volunteer at SBC?